PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ### MS/MS ID Filter: Protein Level

+(This step can be skipped if the final cross-tab will be at the peptide level.)

 Now, we need to filter proteins so that the FDR is at most 1%.
 For each protein, we divide the number of associated peptides by its length and multiply this value by 1000.
 This new `peptides_per_1000aa` column is used as the filter criteria (Figure \@ref(fig:plot-num-pep)).

 We will need the lengths of each protein, which can be obtained from the FASTA (pronounced FAST-AYE) file that contains the protein sequences used in the database search.
 The first three entries of the FASTA file are shown in Figure \@ref(fig:fasta-ex).